Code-Institute-Submissions/Sportance/README.md

 * Aria labels have been added to all anchor tags and inputs to ensure there is accessibility for all users.

+* All code was validated using [W3C’s Code Validator](https://jigsaw.w3.org/css-validator/validator) and no errors or warnings were shown.

 ## Deployment
 ---